Updated 5 January 2023

 Unless you live under a rock, you would have heard all about email marketing being the go-to when it comes to nurturing potential buyers.
-Even in the vast world of Facebook, email marketing is still considered a superior option to getting to your buyers.
+Even in the vast world of social media, email marketing is still considered a superior option to getting to your buyers.
 Why?
 Because with email marketing, you control access to the people you are targeting.
-With the likes of Facebook, you are at the mercy of their diabolical algorithms which limit your reach to a maximum of 5% of your page likes, unless you pay for advertising.
+With the likes of Facebook and Instagram, you are at the mercy of their diabolical algorithms which limit your reach to a tiny percentage unless you pay for advertising.

 Starting from scratch